Let’s get this out of the way. There is no rule of

 You’re organizing a conference and you want to get feedback?

 Don’t use old and boring paper surveys.
 Do not send any follow-up email.

 Who cares?
 The conference is over, unless it was 200x times more valuable than what the participant expected, he’s not going to reply.

 That said, brands that collect feedback when the customer is in the conference, living the event get better feedback.
 You can utilize QR codes, short-links or use a tablet.

 11. Use Reciprocity

-It’s human behavior to do something in exchange for something.
-A popular practice is to give incentive first and then ask them to fill the survey.
+It’s human-behavior to do something in exchange for something.
+A popular practice is to give incentives first and then ask them to fill the survey.

 Reciprocity is a behavioral norm that people will treat others as they have been treated.
 So, if you provide incentives first, chances are that they will be grateful and complete the survey willingly.

 For a shortened version, keep this little handy checklist close:

 Begin experimenting with the above tactics, and add your own based on your expertise and industry.